Zirochkaa/save-favourite-color/README.md

 - [x] Logout from user's account.
 - [x] For unknown urls show 404 page.
 - [ ] Admin accounts:
-  - [ ] Admins can see a list of all users with their info on admin's homepage instead of info about color like regular users see.
+  - [ ] Admins can add new colors to database from appropriate separate page.
-  - [ ] Admins can add new colors to database from admin's homepage.
+  - [ ] Admins can see a list of all users with their info on appropriate separate page.
-  - [ ] Admins can deactivate users from admin's homepage.
+  - [ ] Admins can deactivate users from appropriate separate page.
 - [ ] Share link to user's favourite color.

 ## TODOs